DerEnderKeks/docker-obfsproxy/Readme.md

 Execute `./gen_config.sh` to get the usage of `obfsproxy`.
 Then, execute `./gen_config.sh <obfsproxy arguments>` to generate the `docker-compose.yml` file with the given arguments.

 Now start the container with `docker-compose up` or `docker-compose up -d` for detached mode.
-Stop it using `docker-compose stop`
+Stop it using `docker-compose stop`.